Skip to content

 6 min

 Slip the seared fish onto the rice, cover and steam six minutes to finish cooking.
-Plate, scatter pine nuts.
-The dark rice and white fish make the visual signature.
+Plate, drizzle the lemon-infused olive oil over the top.
+The golden rice and white fish make the visual signature.

 Share